Stamp Duty written on a mouse mat with notepads and calculators surrounding it.

 If you’re buying additional properties (either as a second home or as an investment opportunity), you’ll need to add an additional 5% to the amounts shown in the tables.
 This includes any table that states zero.

-For full explanations and more information, be sure to visit the Government’s webpage on Stamp Duty.
+For full explanations and more information, be sure to visit the Government’s web page on Stamp Duty.
 There, you’ll be able to find out about any other reliefs or exemptions that apply, including any rules on shared ownership purchases and property transfers.

 Get in touch